Ohio CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 Good Moral Character Yes

-Pass the Exam Score at least 75 in each section to pass
+Pass the Exam Score at least 75 in each section to pass.

-Ethics Exam Requirements Yes
+Ethics Exam Requirements Professional Standards and Responsibilities course

-International CPA Examination Program No
+International CPA Examination Program Yes, is a participant

 Work Experience Requirements

-CPA Ethical Exam Requirements
+Ethical Exam Requirements

 Master the concepts easier with effective answer explanations and visuals.